MCreator/MCreator/plugins/mcreator-localization/help/default/plant/static_generator_type.md

-How your static plant will be generated.
+This parameter controls how your static plant will be generated.

-* Flower will generate your plant like veins while
+* **Flower:** The plant will be generated like veins.
-* Grass will generate your plant in masses
+* **Grass:** The plant will be generated in masses.